 Note: All values reflect the gross incidence of unfavorable treatment, using weighted data.
-All reported
+All reported estimates are statistically significant at a 95% confidence level.

 The overall index of steering is higher than the incidence of differential treatment on any of these three component indicators.
 Specifically, both blacks and Hispanics face a 21 percent probability of being shown or recommended neighborhoods that are either less affluent, lower value, or higher percent minority than those shown to their white Anglo counterparts.